ROHIT12311926/razorai-commerce/README.md

 Make sure:

 * The transaction was successfully created
-* You are using the live deployed frontend
+* You are using the deployed frontend
-* The browser is not blocking the checkout
+* Your browser is not blocking the checkout
-* The Razorpay environment is in test mode for the demo
+* Razorpay is running in test mode for the demo

 ---